LegalAll the legal stuff in one place

 4.1 The customer accepts full responsibility for the actions of all persons in attendance at the event (other than the disco staff) which may result in loss or damage to equipment, and/or injury to person(s)

-4.2 The customer accepts full liability for any and all equipment supplied by Streetbeat or by a third party for the event, which has been damaged, lost or stolen.
+4.2 The customer accepts full liability for all equipment supplied by Streetbeat or by a third party for the event, which has been damaged, lost or stolen.

 4.3 All subsequent hire charges to Streetbeat as a result of damaged and/or stolen equipment, and/or injury to person(s) (as in term 4.1 and/or term 4.2) shall be the customer’s liability.